A Closer Look at the Robustness of Vision-and-Language Pre-trained Models: Mango Framework

 Adding Gaussian noise to clean image-text pairs can augment training examples to a certain level.
 However, as the training continues, the model can gradually adapt to the perturbations which are sampled from the \emph{same} Gaussian noise distribution.
 To produce \emph{harder} perturbations that can fool the backbone network such as UNITER~\cite{chen2019uniter} or LXMERT~\cite{tan2019lxmert}, we propose to actively learn an adversarial noise generator.
 Specifically, we aim to discover an adversarial noise distribution, from which the sampled noises, when added to the multimodal embeddings, can maximally confuse the backbone network.
 Note that our goal is not to model the explicit density form of such a distribution, as we only care about the noise samples drawn from the distribution.
 To achieve this, the adversarial noise generator takes in Gaussian noise samples as input, and produces adversarial noise samples through a learned neural network.

 Take image modality as an example.
 Let $g_{\vphi_v}: \R^{d_v} \rightarrow \R^{d_v}$ denote the adversarial noise generator.
 The adversarial noise $\vdelta_v$ is generated by $\vdelta_v = g_{\vphi_v}(\alphav), \alphav \in \gN(\vzero, \vone)$.
 Intuitively, to maximally fool the backbone network, we want to maximize prediction errors on these adversarially perturbed samples.
-In the meantime, we want the model to possess less confidence in its predictions on perturbed samples than clean samples, to promote harder adversarial examples Therefore, the objective of the adversarial noise generator is to \emph{maximize} the sum of two losses: ($i$) task-specific loss (\eg, BCE loss for VQA task); ($ii$) Kullback-Leibler (KL) divergence loss, which measures the distance between the predicted answer distribution of perturbed samples and that of clean samples.
-On the other hand, the trained model aims to minimize both losses by taking adversarially generated embeddings as data augmentation.
+In the meantime, we want the model to possess less confidence in its predictions on perturbed samples than clean samples, to promote harder adversarial examples Therefore, the objective of the adversarial noise generator is to \emph{maximize} the sum of two losses: ($i$) task-specific loss (\eg, BCE loss for VQA task); ($ii$) adversarial loss (\eg, BCE loss for adversarial data, and the Kullback-Leibler (KL) divergence loss between the predicted answer distribution of perturbed samples and that of clean samples).
+On the other hand, the trained model aims to minimize both losses by taking adversarial embeddings as data augmentation.
 Formally, the min-max game can be defined as:

 where $\beta$ is a hyper-parameter, and